JetBrains/compose-multiplatform/tutorials/Tray_Notifications_MenuBar/main.md

 ## MenuBar

-MenuBar is used to create and customize the common context menu of the application or any particular window.
+MenuBar is used to create and customize the common context menu of the application or a particular window.
-To create a common context menu for all application windows, you need to configure the AppManager.
+To create a common context menu for all the application windows, you need to configure the AppManager.

 ```kotlin
 import androidx.compose.desktop.AppManager